What does SDN mean

 The OpenFlow MPLS protocol steers traffic over MPLS using OpenFlow.

-You can direct traffic from OpenFlow networks over MPLS LSP tunnel cross-connects and logical tunnel interfaces over MPLS networks.
+You can direct traffic from OpenFlow networks over MPLS LSP tunnel cross-connects and logical tunnel interfaces.
 By stitching OpenFlow interfaces to MPLS label-switched paths (LSPs), you can direct OpenFlow traffic onto MPLS networks.
 In addition, through MPLS LSP tunnel cross-connects between interfaces and LSPs, you can connect the OpenFlow network to a remote network by creating MPLS tunnels that use LSPs as conduits.

 MPLS OpenFlow